-Guardianship of a Minor Child in Michigan
+Guardianship Attorney in Michigan

 In Michigan, a guardian is defined as “a person who has qualified as a guardian of a minor or a legally incapacitated individual under a parental or spousal nomination or a court appointment and includes a limited guardian.
 The court uses the standard of whether or not the guardianship serves the welfare of the minor.
 The typical situations where a minor might become subject of a guardianship is when the minor’s parents are unable to provide the necessary care or because of death or incapacitation.